By: Team T12-1 Since: Oct 2018 Licence: MIT

 Prerequisites: There exists a user account with

-set.
-There does not exist a user account withUsername
+Usernametomwhich has noPasswordset.
+There does not exist a user account withUsernamejon. -

 Test case: